 If you are residing at any student accomodation (i.e Castings, Storthes Hall, Aspley House etc), we MUST have your BLOCK, FLAT and ROOM NUMBER to process your registration.
 If these are not included in your form, we may be UNABLE to register you.
 If you do not have these details available, please contact the University Health Centre via email at firstname.lastname@example.org for further information.

 Out of Area Registrations

-If you are living out of the practice boundary area but study or work within Huddersfield you may be able to register here.
+If you are living out of the practice boundary area (please see map - Storthes Hall is included in the practice boundary area) but study or work within Huddersfield you may be able to register here.
 Please note, as you will be registering as an "out of area" patient, this means that if you were sick at home we would be unable to offer you a home visit.
 However, there are systems and processes in place whereby you can access urgent care closer to your home address.
 Please call the Health Centre on 01484 430386 if you require more information.